-The results of subsidiary are accounted for by the Company on the basis of dividends received and receivable at the reporting date.
+The results of subsidiary are accounted for by the Company on the basis of dividends received and receivable at the end of the reporting period.
 All dividends whether received out of the investee's pre or post-acquisition profits are recognised in the Company's profit or loss.